fukamachi/mallet/RULES.md

-# Malvolio Rules
+# Malo Rules

-This document describes all the rules available in Malvolio.
+This document describes all the rules available in Malo.

 ## Text-Level Rules